Shai9/Solace-project/README.md

 # Application Name
     "Solace/Dare To Do"

+## Brief Description
+ - This is Solace.
+Solace means peace , this app is endowed with well explanatory advices to keep you motivated throughout the day.
+Feel motivated today!

-## Brief Description, Date Of Current Version
+# Current Version
- - Fresh and new to market to keep people advised.
- - 25th June 2022
+ - The app is up to date

 # Description
  Solace means a source of relief or consolation.It occurs to me that every feeling we have is a symptom of our environment.
 All of these things will change and pass like the people in our lives.
 This allows me to embrace my contentedness.